stoplightio/elements/docs/introduction.md

 - **[Elements](getting-started/elements/introduction.md)** - Only need documentation for your API reference?
 Integrate Elements with any Content Management System, existing documentation portal, website, or React application.
 - **[Elements Dev Portal](getting-started/dev-portal/introduction.md)** - Need a full documentation portal combining articles and guides with your API reference?
 Integrate Elements Dev Portal using ReactJS or HTML.

 Still having trouble deciding between Elements and Elements Dev Portal?
-Read the [Elements vs Elements Dev Portal] guide (elements-vs-dev-portal.md) to better understand the differences.
+Read the [Elements vs Elements Dev Portal](elements-vs-dev-portal.md) guide to better understand the differences.

 ## Getting started with Elements